-IASS heads to Paris in July 2013!
-For the call for papers -- as well as details on other upcoming panels at the APA and ASECS -- see News & Events (updated October 2012).
+One month until Paris!
+For the provisional conference program -- as well as details on several other recent and upcoming events -- see News & Events (updated June 2013).

 The Society's activities include sponsoring conference sessions in association with other learned societies and promoting communication amongst Smith scholars by providing a regular newsletter for its members.

 In June 2001, the society held its first international conference in conjunction with the meeting of the Eighteenth-Century Scottish Studies Society.
 Since then, the Society has regularly sponsored special sessions at the annual meetings of the American Philosophical Society and looks foward to continued collaboration with these and several other scholarly organizations.